jtgi/jtgi.me/src/content/blog/04-good-morning.md

 ---
-title: "Good Morning"
-description: "Your notifications are ready"
+title: "You have 96 Unread Notifications"
+description: "Good morning, by the way"
 pubDate: "Nov 20 023"
 ---

-John has been asleep only 6 hours.
-32 notifications.
+It's only been 6 hours.
+96 notifications.
 The usual, a bunch of newsletters he subscribed to with great aspiration but hasn't read:

-- "Indy Hackers: From 0 to 14k MRR"
+- "Gmail: From 0 to 14k MRR"
 - "Gmail: Xi Biden find alliance in San Francisco"
 - "Bloomberg: Powell hawkish; Stocks tumble"
 - "iMessage: Chris sent you a message"
+- "Telegram: I AM SATOSHI: 74 Unread Messages"
 - "Photos: 3 New Photos"
-- "System: An update is available for your iPhone"
+- "System: An update is available"
 - "Gmail: Lynn Valley Optical: 10% off all frames"
 - "Gmail: is America salvagable?"